TTSA3R: Training-Free Temporal-Spatial Adaptive Persistent State for Streaming 3D Reconstruction

-In this work, we present a training-free framework TTSA3R that mitigates the aforementioned issue through explicit temporal-spatial adaptive updates.
+In this work, we present a 3D reconstruction framework TTSA3R that mitigates the aforementioned issue through explicit temporal-spatial adaptive updates.
 We observe that state degradation stems from indiscriminate updates that fail to distinguish between stable geometry requiring preservation and outdated regions needing refinement.
 Therefore, effective updates should consider the analyses of both temporal and spatial signals.
 Specifically, temporal state evolution reveals the magnitude of change; spatial correspondence distinguishes whether high attention indicates active refinement with feature change or stable geometry with feature consistency.
-To this end, our approach introduces dedicated modules to analyze these complementary dimensions, thereby enabling fine-grained updates that preserve valuable information while integrating necessary observations.
+To this end, our method introduces dedicated modules to analyze these complementary dimensions, thus enabling fine-grained updates that preserve valuable information while integrating necessary observations.

 To summarize, our main contributions are listed below:

 $\bullet$ We propose a novel framework TTSA3R to alleviate long-term catastrophic forgetting for online streaming 3D reconstruction.

 $\bullet$ We design a Temporal Adaptive Update Module (TAUM) based on state evolution analysis to track temporal state changes, which enables preservation of stable information and adapts to dynamic change.